Marcellis/mad-codelabs/docs/level2-task1/level2-task1.md

 Congratulations🎉, you completed your second recyclerview application!

-Push the App to Github!
+Push the App to GitLab!